-There is another way to move, scale and rotate the model in a more parameterized way, for this, you must double click on the model and then enter the value you want, or you can click the arrows that allow you to increase or decrease the value.
+There is another way to move, scale and rotate the model in a more parameterized way.
+You must double-click on the 3D model and then enter the value you want, or you can click the arrows that allow you to increase or decrease the value.

 Change Position Using Parameters